rlevine/droplet_video_analyzer/README.md

 `--distance-threshold` is the maximum distance between a pair of droplet centroids for them to be considered as duplicates.

-In addition, I attempt to use Hu moment invariants calulated from the shape of each droplet to identify duplicate droplets.
+In addition, I attempt to use Hu moment invariants calculated from the shape of each droplet to identify duplicate droplets.
 Multiplying the calculated Hu moment similarity becomes less effective as droplet size decreases.